Once a build is complete, an essential part of our work is testing for air tightness.

 This is a reasonably achievable performance although in some cases this may need to be set lower.
 Why?
 Well the dwelling may be struggling to meet its emissions targets and a low air leakage may compensate for other areas, either arising from poor design, or factors beyond the developer’s control.

-Whilst it would be great for our heating bills and SAP Calculations if we produced super airtight houses every time, this obviously can cause issues when a dwelling is not designed for very low levels of ventilation.
+Whilst it would be great for our heating bills and indeed energy calculations if we produced super airtight houses every time, this obviously can cause issues when a dwelling is not designed for very low levels of ventilation.

 Ventilation specialists will generally quote a ‘maximum’ air tightness of 4-5m3/hm2 as a healthy rate for a naturally ventilated house.
 That is, ventilated only with extract fans, trickle vents and windows.
 Anything tighter and some form of forced ventilation will be required, i.e a mechanical ventilation system.